wkoszek/sensorama-ios/README.md

 [![Sensorama](https://linkmaker.itunes.apple.com/assets/shared/badges/en-us/appstore-lrg.svg "Sensorama")](https://itunes.apple.com/us/app/sensorama/id1159788831?mt=8)

+Sensorama is a data science platform.
+As of now (Nov, 2016) it captures the data from your phone sensors after you press "Record".
+Sensorama samples iPhone sensors at a given frequency and stores them on your phone, in the internal database.
+After you press Stop, the recorded sample is stored in a compressed JSON file and e-mailed to you.
+Sensorama developers (aka.: me) get the copy of this file too, for research/calibration/testing/development purposes.

 # How to build

 To build this application you must have a Apple Mac computer with XCode 7